-- 1. In cases where FRC considers that a Financial Penalty is appropriate, it should aim to impose a Financial Penalty that: - is proportionate to the non-compliance and all the circumstances of the case; - will act as a credible deterrent to future non-compliance; and - will promote public confidence in the regulation of statutory audit and in the way in which non-compliance is addressed. - 2.
-The Financial Penalty should be set at an amount relating to the seriousness of the non-compliance (which may then be adjusted by Steps 2 and 3). - 3.
-When assessing the starting point for an amount to reflect the seriousness of the noncompliance the FRC will usually: - a.
-Determine the figure based on a percentage of the Recognised Body's total UK fee income from its Members and Member Firms (the 'Relevant Fee Income'): - Where there is a single event of non-compliance the Relevant Fee Income will be based on the fees collected by the Recognised Body in the 12 months preceding the event of non-compliance; - Where there has been repeated non-compliance, the FRC may extend this to the period starting 12 months before the first date of non-compliance until the date of the last non-compliance; - (iii) Where the non-compliance is continuing, the FRC may calculate the noncompliance as at the date of the FRC's Penalty Notice Decision and add a daily rate of interest to act as a credible deterrent against continuing noncompliance.
-Such daily interest will not contribute to the maximum Financial Penalty set out above. - b.
-Having determined the Relevant Fee Income, the FRC will usually then decide on the percentage of that income which will form the basis of the penalty.
+- 1. In cases where FRC considers that a Financial Penalty is reasonable, proportionate, not punitive and therefore is justified in the aim of achieving satisfactory compliance by the Recognised Body, it should aim to impose a Financial Penalty that: - is proportionate to the non-compliance and all the circumstances of the case; - will act as a credible deterrent to future non-compliance; and - will promote public confidence in the regulation of statutory audit and in the way in which non-compliance is addressed. - 2.
+The Financial Penalty should be set at an amount relating to the seriousness of the noncompliance (which may then be adjusted by Steps 2 and 3). - When assessing the starting point for an amount to reflect the seriousness of the non-3. compliance the FRC will usually: - Determine the figure based on a percentage of the Recognised Body's total audit-related income from its Members and Member Firms which shall be subject to a deemed minimum of £300,000 (the 'Relevant Audit Fee Income'): - i. where there is a single event of non-compliance the Relevant Audit Fee Income will be based on the fees collected by the Recognised Body in the 12 months preceding the event of non-compliance; - where there has been repeated non-compliance, the FRC may extend this to the period starting 12 months before the first date of non-compliance until the date of the last non-compliance; - where the non-compliance is continuing, the FRC may calculate the noniii. compliance as at the date of the FRC's Penalty Notice Decision and add a daily rate of interest to act as a credible deterrent against continuing non-compliance.
+Such daily interest will not contribute to the maximum Financial Penalty set out above. - Having determined the Relevant Audit Fee Income, the FRC will usually then decide on the percentage of that income which will form the basis of the penalty.
 In making this determination the FRC will consider the seriousness of the non-compliance and choose a percentage between 0% and 10%.
-This range is divided into 5 fixed levels which reflect, on a sliding scale, the seriousness of the non-compliance.
+This range is divided into 3 fixed levels which reflect, on a sliding scale, the seriousness of the non-compliance.
 The more serious the non-compliance, the higher the level:

-Level 1 - 0-1%Level 2 - 1%Level 3 - 2%Level 4 - 5%Level 5 - 10%.
+Level 1 - 0-1% Level 2 - 2-5% Level 3 - 6-10%